Shailynn-dev/python-practice/README.md

 Some cells may contain experimental code, draft solutions, or practice snippets created during the learning process.

+## usage of AI

+- Ai is mainly used to design coding questions to practice off and to learn from.

 ### Tools Used
 - Python
 - Google Colab
 - GitHub
+- AI